Quantum Cosmology: Why quantum cosmology?

 Conceptually, quantum cosmology is therefore not necessarily associated with quantum gravity.
-However, since gravity is the dominant interaction at large scales, any realistic framework of quantum cosmology must be based on a theory of quantum gravity.
+Since gravity is, however, the dominant interaction at large scales, any realistic framework of quantum cosmology must be based on a theory of quantum gravity.
 Although there is not yet an agreement on which is the correct theory, there exist various approaches such as quantum general relativity and string theory \cite{oup}.
-The purpose of the present article is to give a general introduction and some concrete models which are based on quantum geometrodynamics; we make only minor remarks on the more recent approach of loop quantum cosmology because this is covered in the contributions of Abhay Ashtekar and Martin Bojowald to this volume.
-Our emphasis is on the conceptual side; for more details we refer to \cite{oup} and the reviews \cite{annalen,coule,wiltshire,halliwell}.
+The purpose of the present article is to give a general introduction and some concrete models which are based on quantum geometrodynamics; we make only minor remarks on other approches such as loop quantum cosmology \cite{bojowald-book}.
+Our emphasis is on the conceptual side; for more details we refer to \cite{oup} and the reviews \cite{ck-isrn,coule,wiltshire,halliwell}.

 Quantum cosmology started in 1967 with Bryce DeWitt's pioneering paper \cite{DeWitt}.
 He applied the quantization procedure to a closed Friedmann universe filled with matter.
 The latter is described phenomenologically, that is, not by a fundamental field.
 This is the first minisuperspace model of quantum cosmology. `Minisuperspace' is the generic name for a cosmological model with only a finite number of degrees of freedom (such as the scale factor and an inflaton field).
 It originates from the fact that the full infinite-dimensional configuration space of general relativity is called `superspace' and the prefix `mini' is added for drastically truncated versions.